MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 ## Network protection troubleshooting

 Due to the environment where network protection runs, Microsoft might not be able to detect operating system proxy settings.
-In some cases, network protection clients are unable to reach Cloud Service.
+In some cases, network protection clients are unable to reach the cloud service.
 To resolve the connectivity problem, customers should [configure a static proxy for Microsoft Defender Antivirus](configure-proxy-internet.md#configure-a-static-proxy-for-microsoft-defender-antivirus).

 ## Optimizing network protection performance